hohkim8812/psp_dl/README.md

 # Modeling the relationship between tempering process-microstructure-property of steel using deep learning

-This repository provides source code accompanying our research on modeling the **Process–Structure–Property (PSP)** relationships in 42CrMo4 using **deep learning**.
+This repository provides source code accompanying our research on modeling the **Process–Structure–Property (PSP)** relationships in 42CrMo4 steel using **deep learning**.
 The core objective of this study is to explore and implement generative and predictive models that can capture the complex transformations from processing parameters to microstructure, and subsequently from microstructure to mechanical properties.

 > 📌 This work is currently under peer review.